father-hardstone/reverse-tcp-shell/README.md

 Python 3.x installed on the attacker machine.
 Network setup with the correct IP address and open port for listening.
 ### Steps
-Configure the Raspberry Pi Pico with the provided Ducky script in the lib/ folder.
+Configure the Raspberry Pi Pico with the provided Ducky script in the `lib/ folder`.
 Run the Python server script on the attacker machine to listen for incoming  connections.
 Connect the Raspberry Pi Pico to the target machine, where it will execute the payload.